webiny/webiny-js/docs/DEVELOPMENT_OVERVIEW.md

 # DEVELOPMENT OVERVIEW

-In this article, we'll explain how Webiny works so you can confidently start contributing
+In this article, we'll explain how Webiny works so you can confidently start contributing.

 ### Webiny Local Setup